AndarManik/ternary-magma/README.md

 # ternary-magma
 > An approach to understanding neural networks categorically;

-Magma;
+# Magma
-    A Magma is a set combined with a closed binary operation, unlike a Group a Magma has no additional structure;
+- A Magma is a set combined with a closed binary operation
+- unlike a Group a Magma has no additional structure
-    A Magma with a set S can be imaged as [s0, s1, ..., iN^2] where s's are elements of S and N is the size of I;
+- A Magma with a set S can be imaged as [s0, s1, ..., iN^2] where s's are elements of S and N is the size of I;

-NeuroStructure;
+# NeuroStructure
-    A NeuroStructure is a a learnable model with a set of parameters with a Neuronal Structure;
+- A NeuroStructure is a a learnable model with a set of parameters with a Neuronal Structure;
-    The Neuronal Structure N can be represented as [a0, a1, ... , 1] where a's are Natural numbers including 0 and a0 <= 2;
+- The Neuronal Structure N can be represented as [a0, a1, ... , 1] where a's are Natural numbers including 0 and a0 <= 2;
-    A NeuroStructure with a set I can be imaged as [i0, i1, ..., iN^2] where i's are the outputs and N is the size of I;
+- A NeuroStructure with a set I can be imaged as [i0, i1, ..., iN^2] where i's are the outputs and N is the size of I;

-        Note:   The motivation of the magma comes from the fact that there is a finite number of floating point number, the numbers used by computers.
-This means the space of

-Convergence;
+# Convergence
-    A NeuroStructure is Convergent on a Magma if the trained NeuroStructure replicates the binary operation of the magma;
+- A NeuroStructure is Convergent on a Magma if the trained NeuroStructure replicates the binary operation of the magma;
-    A NeuroStructure N Converges on a Magma a, is notated N(m) = T;
+- A NeuroStructure N Converges on a Magma a, is notated N(m) = T;
-    A NeuroStructure N does not Converge on a Magma m, is notated N(m) = F;
+- A NeuroStructure N does not Converge on a Magma m, is notated N(m) = F;

 NeuroMorphism of Magmas;
 Magmas a, b are NeuroMorphic if for all NeuroStructures N, N(a) = N(b)

 NeuroMorphism of NeuroStructures;
 NeuroStructures N, M are NeuroMorphic if for all Magmas a of set I, N(a) =  M(a)

 Hierarchy of Magmas;
 Magma a, b are a > b if there exists a NeuroStructure N such that, N(a) = F and N(b) = T

 Hierarchy of NeuroStructures;
-    NeuroStructures N, M ard N > M if there exists a Magma a such that, N(a) = T and M(a) = F
+- NeuroStructures N, M ard N > M if there exists a Magma a such that,

-Realization of Magmas;
-    Experimentally
+- N(a) = T and M(a) = F

-Example 1;
+# Example 1
-    Consider the binary Set {-1, 1} for Magmas
+- Consider the binary Set {-1, 1} for Magmas

 Magmas [-1,-1,-1,-1] and [1,1,1,1] are NeuroMorphic
 NeuroStructure [1] converges on these magmas nm,